 3.9 Speed of germination

 Among different priming treatments hydropriming showed highest value of 31.84 and lowest value of 27.29 was recorded in the control.
 This may be attributed to the controlled hydration which reduces lag phase and accelerates radicle protrusion as per Basra et al. (2005) study.
-In contrast, other bio primed seeds exhibits delayed germination due to microbial colonization and delayed initial imbibition.
+In contrast, other bio primed seeds exhibit delayed germination due to microbial colonization and delayed initial imbibition.

 3.10 Time taken for 50% germination (T50)